 Unless your out-of-pocket health care expenses exceed 7.5% of your total adjusted gross income, you will not be able to claim them on your Federal tax return.
 For instance, if your adjusted gross income is \$18,000, your health care expenses must exceed \$1,350 and then only the expenses exceeding \$1,350 can be deducted.
-Non-prescription drugs and bandages cannot be included in medical expenses on your tax return, but they are reimbursable from a medical flexible spending account.
-What can you do about this?
-Open a Cafeteria Plan Health Care Reimbursement Account!
-Paying out-of-pocket costs with before-tax dollars gives you immediate tax savings and increases your spendable income.
+Non-prescription drugs and bandages cannot be included in itemized medical expenses on your tax return, but they are reimbursable from a HSA account.